hazxel/sisyphus/C++/memory.md

 - Stack segment: local variable (automatic, continuous memory, grow from high to low address)

+  > Stack memory is small, on linux the main thread has only 8MB stack memory by default

 - Heap segment: dynamic storage (large pool of memory, not contiguous, programmer controlled e.g. `new`, grow from low to high address).

  > Heap allocation algorithm: